 Simply put, the Supersonic can be used on wet hair, and was specifically designed to dry wet hair fast.
 The Airwrap, on the other hand, should be used on damp to almost-dry hair.
 As it wasn’t meant to be used on sopping wet hair.
 That being said, the Airwrap comes with a blow dryer attachment.
 So that you can blowdry your locks before using the other styling attachments.

-The Supersonic comes with five attachments (the diffuser, wide-tooth comb, gentle air attachment, smoothing nozzle, and flyaway attachment), while the Airwrap comes with eight attachments (the pre styling dryer attachment, four curling attachments, one firm smoothing brush, one soft smoothing brush, and one round brush)
+The Supersonic comes with five attachments (the diffuser, wide-tooth comb, gentle air attachment, smoothing nozzle, and flyaway attachment), while the Airwrap comes with six attachments (the pre styling dryer attachment, two curling attachments, one firm smoothing brush, one soft smoothing brush, and one round brush)

 Because the Supersonic has a higher wattage, it is able to offer stronger airflow, compared to the Airwrap.
 Additionally, it can get hotter than the Airwrap for faster drying.